mauricioohse/rosengine-v3-tdd/docs/ECS-improvements-notes.md

-Main:
-- [x] do LifeTimeSystem
-- [x] Implement enemy health + enemy life bar, and projectile damage
-- [x] implement water (jet, sniper, range)
-- [x] Implement earth (pelets) tower
-- [x] implement air (hitscan CC) tower
-- [x] implement electric (chaining) tower
-- [x] implement fire+water tower (AOE jet)
-- [x] implement basic sfx
-- [ ] implement test zone to test tower power on enemy packs
-- [ ] implement tower placement system that can merge two towers
-- [ ] implement sounds for basic projectiles
-- [ ] implement
-- [ ] change the ECS implementation to be world-based instead of a single instance of entityManager.
-    Notes on this:
-    - Currently, we have one g_engine which has global entityManager, componentArray, SceneManager and systemManager
+ Currently, we have one g_engine which has global entityManager, componentArray, SceneManager and systemManager
         - each scene then has a vector of which entities it actually contains, which is duplicated info from the entityManager
         - and each scene calls ALL registered systems in its update
         - this causes a couple of issues: